bensonbanda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i script will display the username
 2-groups script wil display all the groups the current user belongs to.
 3-new_owner script will the files ownership
+4-empty script will create a hello empty file.